zeeshanali1009/10Pearls-Internship-Project/README.md

 1. Air Quality Index Checker Application
    I will be making a real time weather app that predicts the weather condition according to the existing real time data.It will help me alot in gaining the real time experience of how things are gonna working out.
 Here we have the following instructions
-Hello Students,

-Here is a summary of today's meeting session:

 - You will be building an AQI (Air Quality Index) Analysis bot for your city.
 As part of the project, you will work with:
 - Data collection (using any API you like)